Rigged Horse Numbers and their Modular Periodicity: General rigged orderings of elements

 \section{General rigged orderings of $r \leq n$ elements}

-The following lemma is needed in the proof of the novel expression for the $r$-Fubini numbers $F_{r}(n)$, which immediately yields an expression for $H_{r}(n)$.
-Let $G(n)$ be the number of orderings of some set which contains $n$ elements.
-The orderings counted may observe the restriction of no ties (relative strong ordering) between some subset of $m$ of those $n$ elements.
-For subsets cardinality $m$ of a finite set of $n$ elements, $n \geq m$. \begin{lemma} Permutations formed by including an additional element in an ordered set $\{x_{1}, x_{2}, \ldots x_{n}\}$ such that the new element $x'$ satisfies $x' \notin \{x_{1}, x_{2}, \ldots, x_{m}\}$ are counted by $G(n + 1) - mG(n) = (E - mI)G(n) $.

-\begin{proof} Consider adding the new element, with no restriction.
-The new number of orderings is $G(n + 1)$, since the new element has no special constraint upon it, the number of elements is simply increased.
+Let $G(n)$ be the number of orderings of a set that contains $n$ elements.
+The orderings counted observe the restriction of no ties (relative strong ordering) on some subset of $m$ of the $n$ elements.
+We first establish a lemma required to prove a weighted sum expression for $F_{r}(n)$. \begin{lemma} Consider a set of $n$ elements with $G(n)$ allowed orderings.
+Including a new element that is inequivalent with some subset of $m$ elements following relative strong ordering gives $G(n + 1) - mG(n) = (E - mI)G(n)$ orderings. \begin{proof} Consider adding the new element with no restriction.
+The new number of orderings is $G(n + 1)$, since the new element has no constraint upon it.
+The number of elements is simply increased.
+Restricting the counting to permutations with $x'$ inequivalent to any of the $m$ elements requires the multiplication principle.

-To restrict counting to permutations with $x'$ such that $x' \notin \{x_{1}, x_{2}, \ldots, x_{m}\}$, note that for each ordering counted by $G(n)$, when $x'$ is introduced, it may be set equal to one of ${x_{1}, x_{2}, \ldots, x_{m}}$ to form a unique disallowed permutation.
-The multiplication principle determines that there are $mG(n)$ new disallowed permutations.
-The permutations are unique as each includes the new element $x'$, and any two elements in the strongly ordered subset constraining the counting of $G(n)$ will not be equal.
-Equality within the subset would cause degeneracy and under counting.
-Such degeneracy (if it was present) would cause under counting rather than over counting because the permutations are to be excluded.
-Using the multiplication principle to exclude cases where $x' \in \{x_{1}, x_{2}, \ldots, x_{m}\}$, the lemma follows. \end{proof} \end{lemma} The counting above may be repeated for an increasingly large subset that follows a strong ordering.
-The application of the counting above yields a new counting that is compatible with the lemma.
-Adding the element $x'$ creates again a count of weakly ordered permutations such that a subset of elements follows a strong ordering, exactly what the lemma demands of $G(n)$.
+When we introduce $x'$ it can be set equivalent to one of $m$ elements to form a disallowed permutation.
+The choices of the permutation of the original set, counted by $G(n)$, and which equivalence is made on $x'$, counted by $m$, are independent.
+Independence is clear since all pairs of elements in the relatively strongly ordered subset are inequivalent.
+Therefore, the multiplication principle determines that $mG(n)$ new disallowed permutations exist.
+The lemma follows from the complement principle. \end{proof} \end{lemma} The counting above is repeatable for an increasingly large subset that follows a relative strong ordering.
+The application of each counting step yields a new counting that is compatible with the lemma.